What are Redundancy Protocols?

 Glossary

-Redundancy Protocols are systems designed to ensure network reliability by providing alternative data paths in case of a failure.
+Redundancy protocols are systems designed to ensure network reliability by providing alternative data paths in case of a failure.
 They work by continuously monitoring network components and automatically rerouting traffic to backup paths when a primary link fails.
 This is crucial in the telecom and network management industry, where uninterrupted service is essential for maintaining communication and data integrity.
+By implementing redundancy protocols, companies can minimize downtime and enhance overall network performance.

 Overview of Redundancy Protocols